ConnorMcF/IPLogger/README.md

 <h1>IPLogger</h1>
 This was my first PHP project, because I couldn't think of anything else to do.

 :warning: IT IS BROKEN!
 FEEL FREE TO FIX IT IF YOU'D LIKE.
+If you do fix it, please share <3.

 This project is under the GNU GPL v2.0 license.